Vacation Accrual Rules: A Comprehensive Overview

 Example:

-• Hourly Employees: An employee might accrue 1 hour of vacation for every 40 hours worked.
+Hourly employees: An employee might accrue 1 hour of vacation for every 40 hours worked.
+Then, their accrual rate equals 0,025:

-• Salaried Employees: A common method is to provide a set number of vacation days per year (e.g., 15 days), which can then be converted into hours (e.g., 15 days x 8 hours = 120 hours).
+Salaried employees: Provide a set number of vacation days per year (e.g., 15 days) and then convert it into hours if necessary (e.g., 15 days x 8 hours = 120 hours).
+Based on these numbers, their accrual rate is 0,057:

-For instance, if an employee works 1,600 hours in a year and accrues 1 hour of vacation for every 40 hours worked, the calculation would be:
+For instance, if an employee works 1,600 hours in a year and accrues 1 hour of vacation for every 40 hours worked, they will earn 40 vacation hours:

 Calculating vacation accrual for hourly employees